-As we noted in our response to Question #11, we have also been active in the debate on audit reform in the UK for reasons noted previously (i.e., that they represent our global views in various jurisdictions).
-And while we did not respond, because of timing, to the initial Kingman Review - which reviewed the strength and quality of the audit regulator - our response to the 2021 UK Government's Department of Business, Energy & Industrial

-Strategy (BEIS) overarching consultation (BEIS Overall Consultation), Restoring Trust in Audit and Corporate Governance: Consultation on the Government's Proposals highlights that the most significant outcome of the UK Government's audit reform efforts appears to be a stronger audit regulator, the Audit Reporting and Governance Authority.
+We have also been active in the debate on audit reform in the UK for the reasons noted in the body of this letter (i.e., that they represent our global views in various jurisdictions) And while we did not respond, because of timing, to the initial Kingman Review - which reviewed the strength and quality of the audit regulator - our response to the 2021 UK Government's Department of Business, Energy & Industrial Strategy (BEIS) overarching consultation (BEIS Overall Consultation), Restoring Trust in Audit and Corporate Governance: Consultation on the Government's Proposals highlights that the most significant outcome of the UK Government's audit reform efforts appears to be a stronger audit regulator, the Audit, Reporting and Governance Authority.
 Below is an excerpt from our comment letter to this effect:

 Stepping away from the details of the Consultation, it would appear the UK Government's most significant audit reform is to replace the FRC with the new Audit Reporting and Governance Authority (ARGA) - as we address in the following paragraph.
-While certainly stronger enforcement by a regulator can be an effective deterrent, such enforcement must be swift, strong, visible and frequent.
+While certainly stronger enforcement by a regulator can be an effective deterrent, such enforcement must be swift, strong, visible, and frequent.
 Further, a reputation of strong enforcement must be established by the new ARGA and the UK Government for investors to see evidence of credible deterrence.

-By contrast to the US and UK, and the European Union is a laggard in audit supervisory reform with essentially no EU level oversight and powers - and with a regulator in the largest economy in the European Union with demonstrably weak supervision and conflicts of interest.
+By contrast to the US and UK, the European Union is a laggard in audit supervisory reform with essentially no EU level oversight and powers - and with a regulator in the largest economy in the European Union with demonstrably weak supervision and conflicts of interest.